fusion809/gentoo-scripts/README.md

 # gentoo-scripts
-Shell scripts for Calculate and Gentoo Linux, along with miscellaneous configuration files.
+Shell scripts for Calculate and Gentoo Linux that are loaded on shell startup.

 ```bash
 /bin/bash -c "$(wget -cqO- https://git.io/vVymX)"